davidvarga/MBeautifier/README.md

 Deployment and Configuration
 ----------------------------
-Add container directory to the Matlab path, then execute: `MBeautify.setup`.
+Add containing directory to the Matlab path, then execute: `MBeautify.setup()`.

 This command will create the standard configuration of formatting stored in `MBeautifier\resources\settings\MBeautyConfigurationRules.m`.